-Chemistry in Groningen is the home of 2016 Nobel Prize winner Ben Feringa, who has won the Nobel Prize in Chemistry for his research on a light-driven rotary molecular motor.
+Chemistry in Groningen is the home of the recipient of 2016 Nobel Prize in Chemistry, Ben Feringa, for his research in photochemistry and especially light-driven rotary molecular motors.

-How can I make a flexible solar cell out of organic molecules?
-Can I build a car engine on a molecular level?
-Can I synthesize life?
-Can I cure tuberculosis?
-You will encounter such questions in the Master's degree programme in Chemistry at the University of Groningen.
+How can I make a novel antibiotics from functional organic compounds?
+Can I build an motor at the molecular level?
+Can I synthesize life-like artificial molecular systems?
+Can we make energy storage sustainable?
+You will encounter these questions and many more in the Master's degree programme in Chemistry at the University of Groningen.

-This selective 2-year programme is fully taught in English and embedded in an internationally leading research environment.
+This selective 2-year programme is taught entirely in English and embedded in an internationally leading research environment.
 The programme offers a great deal of freedom in topics and has a strong focus on research; students spend 50% of their time in research labs.
-It is organized along three main specializations:
+The research track in the programme offers several specializations with the possibility to design your own program:

 › Science, Business and Policy

 This profile emphasizes the societal aspects of Science.
-You will learn to implement your chemistry knowledge in companies and policy organisations.
+You will gain valuable research experience and learn to implement your chemical knowledge in companies and policy organisations.

 The Chemistry research project takes place in a research group within or across one of these specialisations.
-These groups are associated with three main research institutes that focus on chemistry: the Stratingh Institute for Chemistry, the Zernike Institute of Advanced Materials and the Groningen Biomolecular Science & Biotechnology Institute.
-The programme also offers the opportunity to do research in a lab abroad or in industry.
+These groups are associated with three main research institutes that focus on chemistry: the Stratingh Institute for Chemistry, the Zernike Institute of Advanced Materials, and the Groningen Biomolecular Science & Biotechnology Institute.
+The programme also offers the opportunity to do a second research project in a lab abroad or in industry.

-Apart from general subjects including reaction mechanism and spectroscopic methods, we teach and offer research projects across the entire spectrum of Chemistry, including: (in)organic synthesis, stereochemistry, polymer chemistry, supramolecular chemistry, homogeneous and heterogeneous catalysis, biocatalysis & protein engineering, organometallic chemistry, molecular dynamic, quantum mechanics, green chemistry, synthetic biology and systems chemistry.
+Apart from core subjects including reaction mechanism and spectroscopic methods, we teach and offer research projects across the entire spectrum of Chemistry, including: (in)organic synthesis, stereochemistry, polymer chemistry, supramolecular chemistry, homogeneous and heterogeneous catalysis, advanced spectroscopy, biocatalysis & protein engineering, organometallic chemistry, molecular dynamic, quantum mechanics, green chemistry, synthetic biology and systems chemistry.

 Selective Master's degree programme